brich33713/ajax-giphy-party/README.md

 # ajax-giphy-party
-Website for pulling memes using ajax requests
+Website for pulling memes using ajax requests.
+Utilizes axios and DOM manipulation.